lnvglr/character-diversion/character-diversion.md

 User experience and interfaces need to communicate clearly what the app does and how to use it.

 > [note] It is common practice in Web and UX/UI Design to design *mobile first*.
 That is to say, design the structure and layout of a platform for the mobile experience first and then adapt to larger screens.
-The reasoning behind this is, that the majority of users will access the app on a mobile device and thus the platform should be designed of those users *first*. *Character Diversion* was not designed mobile first: it is in fact intended to be a tool for professionals, working on their desktop computers and accessing this site through this desktop.
+The reasoning behind this is, that the majority of users will access the app on a mobile device and thus the platform should be designed of those users *first*. *Character Diversion* was not designed mobile-first: it is in fact intended to be a tool for professionals, working on their desktop computers and accessing this site through this desktop.
 This is why *Character Diversion* is—for the moment—desktop first.

 #### Layout

 With all this talk about moving away from language based discourse towards a typography based discourse, the letter shapes needed to be at the literal center of the platform.
 The glyphs serve either as an entry point into the discussion, or as an illustration and reference.
 This way, opinions and the design they are referring to are interlinked in two ways and both can be accessed through one another.
 However, more on that later.

-The discourse panel is separated into three views: about the font, glyphs, discourse [note].
+The discourse panel is separated into three views: About, Glyphs, Discourse [note].
 All three views have elements linking to another one of the views.
-The about view shows discourse title, author, font info, version history, and other meta data.
-The glyphs view shows an overview over the glyphs the respective font contains and the discourse view shows the list of opinions.
+The *About view* shows discourse title, author, font info, version history, and other metadata.
+The *Glyphs view* shows an overview over the glyphs the respective font contains and the *Discourse view* shows the list of opinions.

 > [note] Initially, the discourse panel was one view, containing discourse description, opinions and glyphs.
-And while there is a certain appeal to having all the information at your finger tips, the interface was cluttered and most importantly the user experience was not clear.
-Filtering glyphs while writing an opinion caused conflicting behaviour when selecting an opinion, which would, again filter the referenced glyphs.
+And while there is a certain appeal to having all the information at your fingertips, the interface was cluttered and most importantly the user experience was not clear.
+Filtering glyphs while writing an opinion caused conflicting behavior when selecting an opinion, which would, again, filter the referenced glyphs.

 |_title_  | About      | Glyphs | Discourse |
 |---------| ---------- | ------ | --------- |